thaixuandang/ronin-documentation/docs/basics/roles.md

 ## Bridge operator

-A bridge operator is someone who runs a *bridge node* to listen for and approve any deposit and withdrawal events on Ronin Bridge, and govern the bridge with the other bridge operators through a governance process.
+A bridge operator is an individual or institution that has the following responsibilties:

+* Act as a bridge governor: create proposals for any changes in the bridge, such as adding or removing bridge operators, mapping new tokens, deploying new contract logic, and more.
+All bridge operators have the same voting power.
+A proposal is executed if it gets approved by 70% of the operators.
+* Run the bridge node: an open-source service that acknowledges deposit and withdrawal events between the Ronin and Ethereum chains.

 ### Bridge operator selection

 The initial set of bridge operators was defined according to [REP-0002](https://github.com/axieinfinity/REPs/blob/main/REP-0002/REP-0002.md#bridge-operator-selection).
 Subsequently, new operators are added and existing ones removed through proposals that receive approval from the incumbent operators.

-### Bridge operator responsibilities

-Bridge operators are in charge of the following:

-* Listen for deposit and withdrawal events on the bridge.
-* Managing the set of bridge operators and updating token withdrawal thresholds through governance.

-#### Acknowledging events

-Bridge operators run a bridge node for acknowledging any withdrawal and deposit events between the Ronin and Ethereum chains.

-#### Bridge governance

-Bridge operators propose and vote on changes to Ronin Bridge through a governance process.
-All bridge operators have the same voting power.
-Any operator can create a proposal to add a new operator, remove an existing operator, map a new token, or pause the bridge.
-A proposal is executed if it gets approved by 70% of the operators.

 ### Slashing penalties for bridge operators